-The NoSpamProxy® Sandbox Service analyses files, URLs and the so-called command & control traffic.
+The 32Guards sandbox analyses files, URLs and command & control traffic.
 The latter describes the exchange of data between an infected computer and its "master" in the network, from whom it receives new commands.

 Before a file is uploaded from NoSpamProxy® to the sandbox, NoSpamProxy® creates a hash value and asks the sandbox if it already knows the hash.
 If the hash is known, it is also queried whether the hash is good or bad.
 This is referred to as Level 1 (hash query) and Level 2 (file upload).